 From the beginning, we wanted our homes to be constructed of high quality, natural materials.
 We wanted to endow them with the intrinsic value of universal design whenever possible.
 We wanted to orient toward a timeless, modern aesthetic that elicits a happy union of naturally lit interiors and smart use of space.

 The spirit of our original thinking runs through our work today: uncomplicated homes for people who wish to live graciously, simply, beautifully.

 Meet the FabCab team

-Bruce is co-owner of FabCab and is a program/project manager specializing in business development, information technology, and digital media projects.
-He helps FabCab with business planning, operations, software platforms, website design, and social media efforts.
-Bruce brings over 15 years of computer expertise to the FabCab team.
+Bruce is the director of FabCab and is a program/project manager specializing in business development, accessible design, and digital media.
+He helps FabCab with business planning, operations, vendor relationships, and software and services.
+Bruce brings over 20 years of management and computer expertise to the FabCab team.
 Focusing on roles in software and people management, he has worked in environments ranging from startups to large corporations.
 Bruce holds a B.S. in Computer Science and a B.A. in Music from Pacific Lutheran University.